 Traditional bankers find it enormously difficult to justify the perceived risk on their balance sheets—it’s just not the way they do business.
 And in banking-land, the crisis of 2008 is far from ancient history; banks are still scared of their shadows.
 Further, although SaaS businesses are mainstream in tech, in aggregate they comprise a tiny fraction of the overall economy, so banks have plenty of dry cleaners, dentists and widget-makers needing capital to keep them busy.

-So, if you are earlier stage, what do you do to bring in capital?
+If you are an earlier stage SaaS startup, what do you do to get capital?
 The conventional path has been to sell off a part of your businesses to angel investors or VCs.
 This is the most expensive capital there is—angels and VCs are shooting for a 10-50x return on their investment.
 It’s also horribly difficult capital to get, unless your uncle is a billionaire or your best friend is a VC.
 Plus, you then have to contend with someone else having a big say in how you run your company.

-So it might be a bit strong to say banks hate SaaS businesses—they just don’t understand them.
-The good news is that there are lenders such as Lighter Capital out there who LOVE SaaS companies and recognize what great businesses and investments they can be.
+Okay, so it might be a bit extreme to say banks hate SaaS businesses when really they just don’t understand them.
+The good news is that there are lenders like Lighter Capital out there who LOVE SaaS companies and recognize what great businesses and investments they are.

 Raising capital?
 Find the right strategy for your business

 Most entrepreneurs see venture capital as the holy grail of funding solutions, but fewer than 1% of U.S. startups ever raise a VC round.
 There are other options, and some of them might make better sense for your business.
 This guide will help you decide what kind of capital to raise, when to raise it, and what you need to get it.